Prefab workflow improvements

-As a default, a Prefab Variant inherits the objects and properties of the Prefab it is a variant of, but at the same time, you have the possibility to override those properties.
+As a default, a Prefab Variant inherits the objects and properties of the Prefab it is a variant of, but at the same time, you have the possibility both to override those properties and to add additional components and GameObjects.
 This is similar to the concept of inheritance in object-oriented programming.

 Avoid time-consuming mistakes

 A cornerstone of the new workflows, Prefab Mode enables you to edit Prefabs in isolation.

 Being able to edit an entire Prefab Asset without having to instantiate it in the scene or edit an existing instance means you can avoid mistakes related to accidentally applying overrides in the scene that shouldn't have been applied.
 Having editing of instances and asset as separate things lets you make your changes with confidence.Learn more

 The new improvements to prefab workflows will give you much more flexibility when building projects.
 Among other things, this video covers editing prefabs in Prefab mode, the ability to nest prefabs, and how to create prefab variants.